 - Serve straight away, with chilli oil at the table so the family can help themselves.

-- Mix the noodles, mushrooms and sauce together to eat.
+- To eat, mix the noodles, mushrooms and sauce together.
+Yum!

 Why not try…